Emmo00/file_encryption_and_decryption/README.md

 <h1> File Encryption and Decryption </h1>

-This main.py file can Encrypt or Decrypt a file
+This main.py file can Encrypt or Decrypt a file.

 ## Usage